frictionlessdata/frictionless-r/README.md

 #> # … with 1 more variable: comments <chr>
 ```

-### Read external data
+### Read data from an online Data Package

-Frictionless allows you to access all data from an external Frictionless
+The read functions can also be used to access all data from an online
-Data Package (e.g. one published on
+Frictionless Data Package (e.g. one published on
 [Zenodo](https://doi.org/10.5281/zenodo.5070086)) via the
 `datapackage.json` URL: